Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-erhverv-testing.md

 <https://erhvervsadministration.test-devtest4-nemlog-in.dk/>

-## MitID Erhverv integration in Nets eID Broker
+## MitID Erhverv integration in Signaturgruppen Broker

-For a service provider to be able to use MitID Erhverv identities through the Nets eID Broker a special scope (nemlogin) should be used to get the relevant employee information and further the login process is initiated using a special identity provider through the configuration of idp_value (mitid_erhverv).
+For a service provider to be able to use MitID Erhverv identities through the Signaturgruppen Broker a special scope (nemlogin) should be used to get the relevant employee information and further the login process is initiated using a special identity provider through the configuration of idp_value (mitid_erhverv).
 The login process will then support the above-mentioned ways of logging in, however currently the local IdP option is not available in any of the Nemlog-in systems.
-Note that MitID Erhverv will need to be set up for a given service provider by the Nets eID Broker administration before it can be used.
+Note that MitID Erhverv will need to be set up for a given service provider by the Signaturgruppen Broker administration before it can be used.

 When the user is logging in, he will be prompted to select between identities assigned to the used authenticator if more than one is available.
 Note that if a MitID Private authenticator is used the integration can be setup to allow the user to not complete the anticipated MitID Erhverv login but instead complete the login as the associated private identity.